CorbinFoucart/cs108Project/README.md

 cs108Project
 ============

-This is a java based quiz website for cs108
+This is a java based quiz website for Stanford's CS108 course.